-A pathogenic or likely pathogenic variant associated with hereditary breast and ovarian cancer (HBOC) syndrome was found in the BRCA1 gene.
+A pathogenic or likely pathogenic variant associated with hereditary breast and ovarian cancer (HBOC) syndrome was found in the BRCA2 gene.

-People with HBOC syndrome have a significantly increased risk of developing certain cancers, including breast cancer in males and females and ovarian cancer in females.
+People with HBOC syndrome have a significantly increased risk of developing certain cancers, including breast cancer in males and females, ovarian cancer in females, and prostate cancer in males.